chinoint-vincent/Time-Challenge-Exercise/Readme.txt

 This app supports multiple clients.
 The system will get the microphone enumerated as #0 in the system.
-Log is in JSON format, simple with text and timestamp. ( more attributes can be added by using .info() )
+Log is in JSON format, simple with text and timestamp. ( more attributes can be added by using .info() ) Error handling is not sophisticated yet, still need more try / catch to make it production code.